Great Lakes Ecology

 CIGLR collaborates with the Ecosystem Dynamics branch at NOAA GLERL to collect long-term ecological data and conduct fundamental research on ecosystem processes, with the ultimate goal of understanding Great Lakes food webs from microbes to fishes.
 This information helps us understand and predict the impacts of human activities on the ecosystem, such as nutrient pollution, invasive species, and climate change.
 Understanding how the Great Lakes function and respond to change is critical for protecting and managing water quality, fisheries, and other ecosystem services that attract millions of residents and visitors to the region.
-Our research team actively communicates research results to decision-making, stakeholder, and education groups to inform resource management and promote science-based stewardship of the Great Lakes.
+Our research team actively communicates research results to decision-makers, stakeholders, and education groups to inform resource management and promote science-based stewardship of the Great Lakes.

 CIGLR’s Great Lakes Ecology research is organized into two sub-projects:

-1. Long-Term Ecological Research (LTER)
+1. Long-Term Research (LTR)

-2. Cooperative Science and Monitoring Initiative (CSMI)
+2. Coordinated Science Monitoring Initiative (CSMI)

-Our 2017 CSMI studies in Lake Huron include:
+2017 Lake Huron CSMI

-Lake bottom surveys and mussel growth experiments We are conducting lake bottom surveys at 125 sites in Lake Huron to analyze the community composition and biomass of sediment-dwelling organisms, including invasive zebra and quagga mussels, and a year-long in-lake experiment that will give seasonal and annual estimates of invasive mussel growth at different depths.
+Lake bottom surveys and mussel growth experiments: We are conducting lake bottom surveys at 125 sites in Lake Huron to analyze the community composition and biomass of sediment-dwelling organisms, including invasive zebra and quagga mussels, and a year-long in-lake experiment that will give seasonal and annual estimates of invasive mussel growth at different depths.

-Food web dynamics We are relating food web structure to nutrients, light, temperature, and chlorophyll in Lake Huron.
+Food web dynamics: We are relating food web structure to nutrients, light, temperature, and chlorophyll in Lake Huron.
 To accomplish this, we are using a variety of advanced technology such as the Plankton Survey System that includes a laser optical plankton counter, fisheries acoustics, and the Multiple Opening-Closing Net Environmental Sampling System (MOCNESS).
 In addition, the Slocum glider is being deployed for 16 weeks to collect autonomous measurements of temperature, chlorophyll, and light, and help track the impacts of nutrient loading.
 These observational data are being complemented by nutrient loading and dispersal models to help understand how nutrients are influencing the Lake Huron food web.
 This study will improve our understanding of predator-prey relationships, identify long-term trends in ecosystem food web health, and inform whole-lake ecological forecasts.

 Stay up-to-date on the most recent news and scientific media generated from our Great Lakes Ecology research here: